CBD vs. THC: Learn the Difference

 - Red eyes

 - Coordination problems

 Long-term THC side effects include negative psychiatric effects that can be linked to high THC use in adolescents.
 THC use increases the risk for some psychiatric disorders including schizophrenia.

 Are CBD and THC Legal in the United States?

 CBD and THC, both are active ingredients in FDA-approved drugs.
 The FDA has made it clear that it has been unlawful to market CBD or THC products as or in dietary supplements or to introduce food containing added CBD or THC into interstate commerce, irrespective of whether the substances are hemp-derived.
 It indicates that CBD or THC cannot be a part of dietary supplements.

 However, plants like hemp contain naturally occurring phytocannabinoids including CBD.
 There are other plants as well that contain phytocannabinoids or have cannabinoid properties and can lawfully be used in the dietary supplements industry.
 These include culinary herbs such as cinnamon, basil, cloves, black pepper, etc., medicinal herbs including turmeric (Curcuma spp.), licorice (Glycyrrhiza), etc. and foods including grapes, Theobroma cocoa, Camellia Sinensis (black and green tea), etc.

-Farm bill 2018 has legalized hemp by removing it from the controlled substances list and considering it as an agricultural product.
+Farm bill 2018 has legalized hemp by removing it from the controlled substances list and considering it an agricultural product.
 Legal experts now say that products containing naturally occurring phytocannabinoids from plant sources like hemp are not a problem, provided they are not positioned as CBD products.
 The legality of CBD is determined largely by its source and thus, hemp-derived CBD is legal in all 50 states.